Lunar Time in General Relativity: Analytic Model of the Earth-Moon-Sun System

 \section{Analytic Model of the Earth-Moon-Sun System}

 To integrate the LT--TT transformation analytically as shown in Eq. \eqref{a8}, we need to express the integrand as a function of time.
 To do this, we use a simplified but realistic Keplerian model for the Earth-Moon-Sun system.
-This model overlooks perturbations caused by the major planets in the solar system.
+This model overlooks perturbations caused by the major planets in the solar system {but renders analytic development of the theory possible}.
 We also assume that the barycenter of the Earth-Moon system aligns with the geocenter of the Earth when we calculate the tidal effects of the solar gravitational field on the Moon's motion relative to Earth.
-It's important to note that these simplifications are not applicable to more accurate numerical models, which we discuss in more detail in section \ref{s7}.
+It is important to note that these simplifications are not applicable to more accurate numerical models, which we discuss in more detail in section \ref{s7}.